 Camping is not allowed in the Agnes Lake area.
 However there is a designated campground (Crags Campground) just down the road.
 You'll pass its turnout on your way to Agnes Lake.

-Camping in RMNP is allowed in designated campsites only and requires a permit.
+Camping in RMNP is allowed in designated campsites only and

 Camping in Never Summer Wilderness is allowed anywhere and does not require a permit.